-Northern Ireland Fast Facts
+Northern Ireland Fast Facts | CNN

 June 17-18, 2013 - The G8 summit is held in Northern Ireland.

-September 29, 2015 - Northern Ireland's Public Prosecution Service announces that it will not pursue criminal charges against Sinn Fein leader Gerry Adams and six other people who had been suspected of playing a role in the 1972 abduction and death of a Belfast widow.
+September 29, 2015 - Northern Ireland’s Public Prosecution Service announces that it will not pursue criminal charges against Sinn Féin leader Adams and six other people who had been suspected of playing a role in the 1972 abduction and death of a Belfast widow.
 The mother of 10 was reportedly targeted because of fears that she was spying for the British army.

 May 7, 2016 - The Northern Ireland Assembly election is held.
-The Democratic Unionists win 38 seats while Sinn Fein wins 28 seats in the power-sharing government.
+The Democratic Unionists win 38 seats while Sinn Féin wins 28 seats in the power-sharing government.

-June 23, 2016 - A majority of voters in Northern Ireland cast ballots to remain tied to the European Union in the Brexit referendum.
+June 23, 2016 - The majority of voters in Northern Ireland cast ballots to remain tied to the European Union in the Brexit referendum.
 While voters in Northern Ireland, London and Scotland predominantly choose to remain, large numbers of voters in Wales and the rest of England choose to leave.
 Ultimately the leave voters prevail with a 51.89% majority.

-January 2017 - Following the resignation of deputy first minister Martin McGuinness, the British government calls for new elections to the Northern Ireland Assembly.
-They are set for March 2, 2017.
+January 2017 - Following the resignation of deputy first minister Martin McGuinness, the British government faces snap elections for the Northern Ireland Assembly power-sharing administration.

+March 2, 2017 - The Northern Ireland Assembly election is held.
+The Democratic Unionists win 28 seats while Sinn Féin wins 27 seats.
+The size of the Assembly is reduced from 108 members to 90.

+March 14, 2019 - Prosecutors announce that a former British soldier will stand trial for firing on civil rights protesters in Northern Ireland on January 30, 1972, an event known as the Bloody Sunday massacre.
+The army veteran has been charged with the murder of demonstrators James Wray and William McKinney and the attempted murders of four other men.
+Sixteen other ex-paratroopers and two former members of the Official IRA will face no action.